PORTRAITS: Lifesize Casts in Plaster

-Figurative Sculpture students have the opportunity to create plaster casts.
-First modeling the form in terracotta, then creating a two part plaster mold.
+Figurative Sculpture students had the opportunity to create plaster casts.
+First modeling the form in terracotta referencing a live model, then creating a two part plaster mold.

 The end result is a solid cast plaster portrait bust in the round.